 Oxidative hair dyes are of synthetic origin.

 Eugène Schueller, the founder of L’Oréal, invented the first effective and safe for hair coloration in 1909.

 What are they used for?

-Permanent oxidative hair dyes are used in combination with oxygenated water in hair colour products to obtain the desired shade.
+Permanent oxidative hair dyes are used in combination with Hydrogen peroxide in hair colour products to obtain the desired shade.

 Permanent hair colour products permit to cover grey hair

 They also enable to achieve a large range of shades

 The para-phenylenediamine (PPD) in hair color products is frequently singled out for its allergic potential.
 Permanent oxidative hair dyes are also accused of increasing the risk of certain types of cancer.

 ● Skin allergies to permanent oxidative hair dyes are very rare: 1 case out of 1,000,000 users.

 ● These products are strictly regulated in order to ensure the safety of consumers.